Nellalink/org-workflow-sop-template/README.md

 ### When creating a new repository:

 - Ensure the repository name adheres to the naming convention.
-- Use the provided lists for valid suffixes, projects, and modules.
+- Use the approved provided lists for valid suffixes, projects, and modules.

 ### If the workflow fails: